Shakuni

 Portrayed as crafty and devious, Shakuni supported his nephews, particularly the eldest, Duryodhana, in plotting against their cousins—the Pandavas.
 It was Shakuni who played the game of dice against Yudhishthira, one of the seminal events in the epic.
 Using his skills of manipulation and foul play, he won the game twice, causing the exile of the Pandavas and the consolidation of the power of the Kauravas.
-During the Kurukshetra War between the Kauravas and the Pandavas, Shakuni was killed by the youngest Pandava, Sahadeva.
+During the Kurukshetra War between the Kauravas and the Pandavas, Shakuni, along with his eldest son Uluka, was killed by the youngest Pandava, Sahadeva.
+Shakuni was succeeded by his younger son as the king of Gandhara.

 Etymology and epithets

 The Sanskrit word Śakuni means 'a large bird', often used for denoting a vulture.
 Other figures with the same name include a serpent, a rishi, a son of King Ikshvaku, and an asura son of Hiranyaksha who was the father of Vrikasura.

 Shakuni has been referred to by epithets in the Mahabharata.
 Various patronymics include Saubala, Saubalaka, Saubaleya, Subalaja and Subalaputra.
 Due to his origin from Gandhara, Shakuni was also referred to as Gāndhārapati, Gāndhārarāja, Gāndhārarājaputra, Gāndhārarājasuta.
 Parvatīya ('he who is from the mountains') and Kitava ('gambler') are also prominent epithets of Shakuni.